-Choose goals that are worthwhile.
+Choose worthwhile goals.
 Being passionate about your goals will only make you work that much harder to achieve them.
 Passion is what drives us and what motivates us.
 Remember that we set goals to move us forward and incite positive change.
-Also keep in mind that your goals should be achievable.
+Also, keep in mind that your goals should be achievable.
 One common way to lose motivation in your goals is to make them unachievable.

 Being vague in your goal setting doesn’t set you up a for win.
 It is important to remember when you are goal setting to make sure your goals are specific and narrowed down so that you can create an action plan to help you achieve them.

 Making your goals public can be an effective way to reach them.
 Not only does it hold you accountable, but it is also a great way to connect with others for motivation and inspiration.
 If you’re not too keen on sharing your goals publicly, that is certainly ok.
 Another great option is to share it with a circle of people that you trust!
 Having a support system can be a huge asset and motivational tool.

 Most of us have heard of SMART (Specific, Measurable, Attainable, Relevant, and Time-bound) goals when it comes to goal-setting advice.
 Let’s be honest. . . this is the songwriting industry!
 SMART goals don’t always apply in this world.
 There are going to be times when you can throw out the model and make up your own system.
 No two journeys are alike in this industry.
 No two goals are achieved using the same model.